wongzigii/Butterfly/README.md

 <img src="https://img.shields.io/cocoapods/p/Butterfly.svg?style=flat">
 </p>

-Butterfly is a **lightweight** library for integrating bug-report and feedback features with shake-motion event elegantly.
+Butterfly is a **lightweight** library for integrating bug-report and feedback features with shake-motion event.

 ## Goals of this project